CADViewer/cadviewer-php-scripts/README.md

 </pre>

-Run this from a command line prompth.
+Run this from a command line prompt.
 Checks if there are any permission or path issues.
 Change in ***/cadviewer/php/CADViewer_config.php*** or file-name in the calling HTML document.